kismetwireless/kismet-docs/devel/datatracker.md

 ## The Common Classifier

-Each data source which defines a new phy layer (ie, something not already handled in Kismet elsewhere) is responsible for reducing information from that phy to something the common layer of Kismet can understand.
+Each data source which defines a new phy layer (i.e., something not already handled in Kismet elsewhere) is responsible for reducing information from that phy to something the common layer of Kismet can understand.

 Device records are automatically created by Kismet using the `kis_common_info` packet record.